OctopusDeploy/docs/docs/infrastructure/windows-targets/listening-tentacles/troubleshoot-listening-tentacles.md

 All of the 'classic' problems of TCP networking: firewalls, proxies, timeouts, DNS issues and so-on can affect Octopus Tentacles.
 This guide will help to track down these issues when either a machine cannot be "Discovered" to add to the Octopus installation, or a previously working machine fails to health-check with errors from the networking stack.

 :::success
 Before following the steps below, it can be worthwhile to restart the Octopus and Tentacle services, and refresh the browser you're using to connect to the Octopus Web Portal.
-Neither action *should*fix a communication problem, but sometimes they can help flush a problem out.
+Neither action *should* fix a communication problem, but sometimes they can help flush a problem out.
 :::

 :::success
 If you have worked through this guide without success, it can be worthwhile to completely remove the Tentacle configuration, data, and working folders, and then reconfigure it from scratch.
 This can be done without any impact to the applications you have deployed.
 Learn about [manually uninstalling Tentacle](/docs/administration/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md).
 Working from a clean slate can sometimes expose the underlying problem.
 :::

-## Home in on the problem {#TroubleshootListeningTentacles-Homeinontheproblem}
+## Identify the Problem {#TroubleshootListeningTentacles-Homeinontheproblem}

 If you're at "square 1" and can't connect to a new Tentacle machine, take note of the error presented in the "Discover" page.